raptorjs-legacy/rapido/README.md

 using multiple stacks, and new stacks can easily be installed from `npm` using the `rapido` CLI as described below.

 ### Installing Stacks
-A new stack can be installed using the following command:
+A new stack can be installed using the following command:<br>
 `rap install <npm-module-ref>`

 `npm-module-ref` can be any allowed module reference supported by npm.